Brand Names: Olumiant

 - low white or red blood cell counts; or

-- if you are scheduled to receive any vaccine.
+- if you have recently received or are scheduled to receive any vaccine.

 How should I take baricitinib (Olumiant)?